Knowledge Maps

 Knowledge Map vs Knowledge Graph

-Whilst we do not like to make up new words, this is a “map” of knowledge. not a “graph”.
+Whilst we do not like to make up new words, this is a “map” of knowledge.
+Not a “graph”.
 We do understand a relationship between topics, and we quantify internally the proximity of two ideas, but knowing how clever we are under the bonnet (“hood”) is just vanity.
-Your custimers want to see ideas that they can action, and a big missing topic in red is much better than showing a relationship chart that needs a degree (or an AI) to interpret!
+Your customers want to see ideas that they can action, and a big missing topic in red is much better than showing a relationship chart that needs a degree (or an AI) to interpret!

 Enjoy!
-You can play with the brand report for free, but please consider giving us $19.99 to investigate Waikay properly.
+You can play with the brand report for free, but please consider giving us $19.95 to investigate Waikay properly.
 Nine out of ten users just try the free version.
 If you want to use this to be better, we have no other funding than you.